 For eye health issues, acupuncture can certainly be used as an alternative form of treatment.
 A lot of individuals have derived benefits and results on their overall eye health with acupuncture.
 Research efforts demonstrate that this treatment may resolve dry eye syndrome and other eye conditions.

 What is Acupuncture?

 Acupuncture is a healing procedure that utilizes thin needles stuck through specific points on the skin of a person.
 Western medicine is still unsure as to how acupuncture works but somehow it has proven to provide alleviation of nausea and relief of pain relief associated with cancer therapies.

 Ancient historical documents have been found depicting the use of acupuncture in Korea and Japan although it is believed to have originated in China.
-Acupuncture in Austin is basically designed to restore health and balance by manipulating vital energy (Qi) flow through unseen pathways radiating from the head down to the toes.
+Acupuncture in Bellingham is basically designed to restore health and balance by manipulating vital energy (Qi) flow through unseen pathways radiating from the head down to the toes.
 These pathways, called meridians, are distinct from blood vessel and nerve pathways.

 Studies show that local aggregations of specific neurotransmitters by nearby nerves can be controlled by the application of needles and may probably be the reason for acupuncture’s beneficial health effects.